Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/harmonizing-product-data.md

 Recall that we verified the job status after running the input flow.
 We will now do the same thing for the harmonize flow.

 1. Click **Jobs** in the top navigation bar to view your jobs.
-1. Verify the harmonization job appears in the list and has finished.
+1. Verify the harmonization job appears in the list and has a FINISHED status.

 ![Harmonized Products Jobs]({{site.baseurl}}/images/3x/harmonizing-product-data/harmonized-products-jobs.png)